Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and

 \subsection{NHGM: Neural Hypergraph Matching}

-For Neural Hyper-Graph Matching (NHGM), the higher order structure is exploited for more robust correspondence prediction.
-NHGM owns a nearly identical pipeline compared to NGM, while a more general message passing scheme is devised for feature aggregation in hypergraphs.
-Due to the explosive computational cost ($O((n_1n_2)^t)$ with order $t$), here we limit hypergraph to third-order which is also in line with the majority of existing works~\cite{YanCVPR15}, while the scheme is generalizable to any order $t$.
+For Neural Hyper-Graph Matching (NHGM), higher-order structure is exploited for more robust matching.
+NHGM owns a nearly identical pipeline compared to NGM, while a more general message-passing scheme is devised for vertex classification in hypergraphs, as previously shown in \cite{bai2021hypergraph,FengAAAI19}.
+Due to the explosive computational cost ($O((n_1n_2)^t)$ with order $t$), here we limit hypergraph to third-order which is also in line with the majority of existing works~\cite{YanCVPR15,LeeCVPR11}, while the scheme is generalizable to any order $t$.